OCR-tech/AdaptDL/README.md

    python app/main.py
    ```

-2. The system will launch the webcam, and start detecting objects in real-time.
+2. The system will launch the webcam and start detecting objects in real-time.
 3. Use voice commands or keyboard shortcuts to interact with the system.

 <!-- Voice Commands: -->